OpenFHE CI/CD Developers Guide

 Workflows

-When designing the our workflows for OpenFHE we took the approach of bundling multiple configurations together.
+When designing the workflows for OpenFHE we took the approach of bundling multiple configurations together.
 This influenced how the action.yml was designed, as we want to have the server configure, build, and run outputs without needing to pass artifacts around.
 Previously we had done all the builds for every configuration, then ran all the unittests for all the configurations, etc. This required over 20GB of artifacts be passed around.
 This means that each conifguration must build and pass all tests before another build can be evaluated.

 Note